Jackksonns/OptiTrainer/README.md

 ## Experimental Results

-- On CIFAR-10 dataset, OptiTrainer demonstrates up to 7% higher accuracy (72% vs. 65%) compared to standard training pipelines with the same model architecture and training duration
+- On CIFAR-10 dataset, OptiTrainer demonstrates up to 7% higher accuracy (72% vs. 65%) compared to standard training pipelines with the same model architecture and training duration(with same init lr and epochs)

 - ```bash
   #mormal training process  --result